danielcurtis/c-js-py-algorithms/README.md

 ## Running locally

 I like to use the `time` command to run the files.
 While it's not perfect, it gives a good indicator.
-It's **_shocking_** but I've yet to come up with a JavaScript or Python solution faster than C.
+I know it's **_shocking_** but I've yet to come up with a JavaScript or Python solution faster than C.

-For example I compile the C file then run all three files with time:
+For example, I compile the C file then run all three files with time:

 ```bash
 gcc filename.c